PsyTeachR/stat-models-v1/docs/06-linear-mixed-effects-one.md

 ##
 ## data:  mean_rt by cond
 ## t = -3.7985, df = 11.32, p-value = 0.002807
-## alternative hypothesis: true difference in means is not equal to 0
+## alternative hypothesis: true difference in means between group P and group T is not equal to 0
 ## 95 percent confidence interval:
 ##  -76.32580 -20.44563
 ## sample estimates: